RecipeShare Test Kitchen

 Use vivid red rhubarb for the most dramatic finish.

-Blend the jelly twice for a perfectly smooth texture.
+Blend the jelly twice for a smoother texture.

 We use affiliate links, which may earn us a small commission at no extra cost to you.